OpenMandrivaSoftware/docker-mirrormanager2/README.md

     uwsgi_pass mirrorman:3031;
   }

+There is a second server

   BEWARE:
 Some of the scripts provided with this server are very memory hungry this is particularly true of the crawler whose default setting would use 32Gb of memory.

-To make a start build the images with "docker build -f Dockerfile.p3 -t mirrmn2-py3-prst ." cd joomla-docker
+To make a start build the images with "docker build -f Dockerfile.p3 -t mirrmn2-py3-prst ." from within the repo directory To run:-  docker run --name oma-mirrorman -d mirrmn2-py3-prst3 To run a shell inside the container and connect to it:- docker exec -it oma-mirrorman /bin/bash To stop container: docker stop oma-mirrorman
-"docker build -t nginx-prst ."
-  NOTE:
-  This is the 0.8.4 release hacked to work with Docker and python3 some parts may still be broken.
-An update to the latest git will be merged soon.
+To clean up container:- docker rm oma-mirrorman
+To remove image:- docker rmi mirrmn2-py3-prst

+Note that the mirrorlist_server will not start until the pkl file is generated.
+Here are some very basic instructions for generating that file.

+The first requirement is to run the script mm2_update-master-directory-list on the master mirror Then add one mirror and run the crawler against it

+Repository detection may not work since it is hardcoded to fedora